yetulaxman/linux-2/_tutorials/04b-port-forward-rstudio.md

 **Exercise questions**:

 1. Browse Docker Hub for interesting images.
 What could be useful to you?
-2. Can you update a R package of your choice to a running container?
+2. Can you update couple of R packages of your choice to a running container?